planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### POISE

 An adventurer’s bearing is often the first thing to catch the eye.
 For an enemy, it may be the last!
-The Pool is used for coordinated feats like dancing, dodging, climbing, swimming, and sneaking.
+The Pool is used for feats of coordination like fighting, shooting, dancing, climbing, swimming, and sneaking.
 The Descriptor is how they strut upon the world’s stage.

 **<u>Example Descriptors:</u>** *Smooth & graceful, lightning reflexes, clumsy, walks with a limp, stiff-legged gait, fast-paced, takes it slow.*